mjohnson324/blockhead/README.md

   - **level_generator.js** to manage levels.
 This class handles the construction of floors, creating sets of tiles for each level. for the current level it also tracks the relationships between tiles and state of each tile.
     - **tile.js** to store information on individual floor tiles.
 + Level and tile data are stored in the **levels** directory, one file for each level with data for each tile making up a floor.
 Levels are aggregated together into one object.
++ Tests are stored in the **test** directory and assist in preventing bugs and adding documentation via a test-driven development approach.

 ### Screenshot: